 I know — it doesn’t have anything to do with computers, but it has a lot to do with technology, so that’s why I’m writing this story today.

-Back when we bought the 4-bedroom house with the 1.5 acres out in the country in the Frostbite State.
+Back in 1993, when we bought the 4-bedroom house with the 1.5 acres out in the country in the Frostbite State.
 I bought a 14-horsepower Sears Craftsman rider mower with a Kohler engine.
 Within the first 2 weeks, its transmission started making horrible noises.

 Sears took it back.
 I paid several hundred dollars more and got a Sears Craftsman 18 horsepower rider mower with a wider cut.
 That mower did a great job for more than a year before it started giving me problems.